We often receive this question about the ibdata1 file in MySQL at Percona Support.

 No, it is not possible – at least in an easy and fast way.
 InnoDB tablespaces never shrink… see the following 10-year old bug report recently updated by James Day (thanks):

 When you delete some rows, the pages are marked as deleted to reuse later but the space is never recovered.
 The only way is to start the database with fresh ibdata1.
 To do that you would need to take a full logical backup with mysqldump.
 Then stop MySQL and remove all the databases, ib_logfile* and ibdata* files.
 When you start MySQL again it will create a new fresh shared tablespace.
 Then, recover the logical dump.

-Monitoring the database to avoid these kind of problems is also very recommended.
+Monitoring the database to avoid these kinds of problems is also recommended.
 Our MySQL Monitoring Plugins includes a Nagios script that can alert you if it finds a too old running transaction.